jackrabbitsgroup/angular-lookup/README.md

-# AngularJS look (more robust filter, with paging) directive
+# AngularJS lookup (more robust filter, with paging) directive

 Expands ng-filter to add paging and backend loading.